sthakur369/Text-Analysis/README.md

 Complex words are words in the text that contain more than two syllables.

 **Word Count**: We count the total cleaned words present in the text by
-  > removing the stop words (using stopwords class of nltk package).
+  > removing the stop words
   > removing any punctuations like ? ! , . from the word before counting.

 **Syllable Count Per Word**: exceptions like words ending with "es","ed" by not counting them as a syllable.